CBNCloud/phpunittesting/README.md

-# How to create Azure Virtual Machine (VM) by PowerShell
+# How to create Azure Stack Virtual Machine (VM) by PowerShell

 ## Introduction
 This sample demonstrates cmdlet to create VM on Azure Stack.